oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 |:------------------------|:------------------|:-------------------------------------------------------|
 | **Specified-Arg-Names** | ArrayOf(Arg-Name) | Return huntflows that take arguments with these names. |

+The Typed-Arguments type provides a name-value structure useful for querying about available huntflows and providing arguments to a huntflow when it is invoked.

 ##### **Table 2.1.3-7 Typed-Arguments Type**

 | Type Name           | Type Definition           | Description                                           |